 Kent Guidance

-For specific information relating to Kent please visit the Kent Nature Partnership website , including the approach to be taken when assessing the strategic significance of a habitat.
-Kent County Council has produced interim guidance (January 2024) which should be used when completing the statutory metric.
+For specific information relating to Kent please visit the Kent Nature Partnership website , Kent County Council also has a page dedicated to Biodiversity Net Gain including guidance on the planning application process.
+Kent County Council has produced interim guidance including the approach to be taken in assessing the strategic significance of a habitat when completing the statutory metric.
 This guidance will be replaced by the Local Nature Recovery Strategy (LNRS) which is due for completion 2025.
 KCC has also produced a BNG site register which identifies potential, off site delivery sites.
 Both can be found on the Making Space for Nature website.